 These cookies are created by Bose.
 They are, for the most part, used to allow you to browse our Site and use its features.
 They may also assist in analytics activities.

-- Essential website cookies: These cookies are strictly necessary to provide you with services available through our Site and to use some of its features, such as access to secure areas that require registration.
-Because these cookies are strictly necessary to deliver the Site to you, you cannot refuse them without impacting Site functionality
+- Strictly necessary cookies: These cookies are strictly necessary to provide you with services available through our Site and cannot be turned off.
+These cookies allow you to use some of the Site’s features, such as access to secure areas that require registration, setting your privacy preferences or remembering items in your basket.

 The duration of storage of cookies on your device may vary, depending on the category to which they belong: temporary or permanent.

-Our proprietary analysis cookies and third party cookies are permanent cookies.
+Our proprietary analysis cookies and third-party cookies are permanent cookies.
 They allow us to understand visitors’ browsing behaviour over a longer period of time or to provide you with additional features related to your Site customisation requests and the content that you have saved or stored.
 They can stay on your computer for 24 hours, a week or several years, depending on their function.
 This means that these cookies survive after your browser is closed and can be used by our Site to recognise your computer when you reopen your browser later.

-Analytics cookies: To disable analytics cookies managed by our third party analytics partners, either use the browser disablement mechanisms discussed immediately above, or use the analytics opt out mechanisms maintained by our analytics providers:
+Analytics cookies: To disable analytics cookies managed by our third party analytics partners, either use the browser disablement mechanisms discussed immediately above or use the analytics opt out mechanisms maintained by our analytics providers: